This is the Trace Id: 6f8fc2a5de7d44d8853d84f4d7d4bf47

 • Bing received zero appeals of the types of decisions described above;

-• Copilot (including Copilot in Bing features) received zero appeals of the type of decisions described above;
+• Copilot in Bing received zero appeals of the type of decisions described above, with the separate Microsoft Copilot service launching on October 1st;

-• Image Creator in Bing (which includes Image Creator services in other Microsoft offerings including Designer, Copilot, etc.) received 13,284 appeals7 of the type of decisions described above.
+• Image Creator in Bing (which includes Image Creator services in other Microsoft offerings including Microsoft Copilot, etc.) received 6,591 appeals9 of the type of decisions described above.

 DSA Article 15(1)(e): Automated Content Detection

 • Automated content detection – Bing Visual Search.
-As described above, Bing relies on the hash matching technologies PhotoDNA and MD5 to detect matches of previously identified CSEAI in images uploaded to the Bing service or an associated website by recipients of the service using the Bing Visual Search feature.
+As described above, Bing relies on the hash matching technologies PhotoDNA and MD5 to detect imagery matching hashes obtained from the Internet Watch Foundation (“IWF”) and the US National Center for Missing and Exploited Children (“NCMEC”), which maintains its own databases and manages a database that enables industry hash sharing.
+When a user uses visual search, their image query is scanned and if it matches a hash of CSEAI imagery, the image is prevented from entering Microsoft systems, no search results are returned, and available information is reported to law enforcement.
 This is one element of Microsoft’s overall commitment to prevent the spread of CSEAI, as described more fully in its Digital Safety Content Report and other public announcements.

 Hash-matching technology works by using a mathematical algorithm to create a unique signature (known as a “hash”) for digital images and videos.
 The hashing technology then compares the hashes generated from content provided by the recipient of the service with hashes of reported (known) CSEAI, in a process called “hash matching”.